 I am not ordained.
 I hold no official or teaching position in my church.
 I am not an employee or official representative of any Christian organization, although I have worked for several.
 Although I have a doctoral degree in theology, it is from a secular university.
 The pastoral oversight to which I am subject is rather limited as just a regular congregant in a Church of England church.
 No one in my church context is going to be reading or listening to my material before it gets published.
 Even if they had the time in which to do so—theologically assessing upwards of 3,000 words daily is not a task anyone would sign up for!
 And few would really be qualified to do so.

-Although I have definitely not purposefully avoided accountability and have welcomed it where I have found it (primarily in communities of trained theologians, where I have smart and godly people who will disagree and argue with me when necessary; I also run much of my writing by my girlfriend before publishing it), once again there is a structural problem here.
+Although I have definitely not purposefully avoided accountability and have welcomed it where I have found it (primarily in communities of trained theologians, where I have smart and godly people who will disagree and argue with me when necessary), once again there is a structural problem here.
 No party really exists that could provide effective ecclesial oversight.

 Offline, it is quite possible to distinguish between the informal and institutional discourses of academic and amateur theologians, communities of lay Christian conversation, and the authoritative teaching of the Church.
 One can more easily tell the authority and authorization with which someone speaks.
 Unfortunately, online media make drawing such distinctions increasingly difficult.
 It flattens out conversations and contexts in ways that lead to disorder.